shvkhzod/portfolio2/src/lib/books/books.md

 ## 2024

+### Sane Society
+Category: Non-fiction
+Subtitle: A great analysis of man's unhappiness despite the huge rise of economics
+Rating: 8/10
 ### The Lily of The Valley
 Subtitle: Good writing style, but I didn't enjoy the plot.
 It is about how women sacrifice themselves for others
 Rating: 4/10